Antibe Therapeutics (OTCMKTS:ATBPD) Trading Down 3.1%

-Antibe Therapeutics Inc. (OTCMKTS:ATBPD – Get Rating) shares fell 3.1% during mid-day trading on Wednesday .
+Antibe Therapeutics Inc. (OTCMKTS:ATBPD – Get Rating)’s share price was down 3.1% during trading on Wednesday .
 The company traded as low as $0.45 and last traded at $0.46.
-4,779 shares traded hands during mid-day trading, a decline of 84% from the average session volume of 29,710 shares.
+Approximately 4,779 shares were traded during trading, a decline of 84% from the average daily volume of 29,710 shares.
 The stock had previously closed at $0.47.

 Antibe Therapeutics Stock Performance